UNC History Day

-UNC History Day is a regional academic competition and part of the Colorado History Day and National History Day programs.
-Our contest is open to students in north eastern Colorado including Fort Collins, Greeley, Loveland, and Estes Park.
+UNC History Day is a regional academic competition and part of the National History Day in Colorado and National History Day programs.
+Our contest is open to students in northeastern Colorado including Fort Collins, Greeley, Loveland, and Estes Park.
 Counties represented by UNC History Day include Larimer, Weld, Morgan, Logan, Sedgwick, Phillips, Yuma, and Washington.
 Students in grades 6 through 12 are eligible to compete.
 While many students participate in our contest through the sponsorship of their schools, we welcome independent student projects and projects generated by home schooled students.
-The fee to participate in UNC History Day is $4 per student.

-The top three entries at UNC History Day in each category are eligible to compete at the Colorado History Day contest, hosted by the History Department of the University of Colorado Denver, on the Auraria Campus in downtown Denver on May 2, 2015.
-The top two winners from each category at the Colorado History Day contest may advance to the National History Day Contest, June 14 - 18, 2015 in College Park, Maryland.
+The top three entries at UNC History Day in each category are eligible to compete at the National History Day in Colorado contest, hosted by the History Department of the University of Colorado Denver.
+The top two winners from each category at the National History Day in Colorado contest may advance to the National History Day Contest in College Park, Maryland.

 The mission of National History Day is to improve the teaching and learning of history in elementary and secondary schools so that students become better prepared, knowledgeable citizens.